Contact: Desiree L. Yamamoto, (808) 956-2904

 The nursing programs at UH Manoa, Maui College and Kauai Community College developed a common curriculum offered across the campuses.
 Faculty met twice a year to plan the program, hear from national experts and build shared goals.
 Over time, they became friends as well as colleagues.
 Now they share in celebrating the success of all the graduates.

-Said UH Manoa School of Nursing and Dental Hygiene Dean Mary G. Boland, “A statewide UH system of nursing education meets Hawaii’s need for well-educated, culturally sensitive, and caring professionally competent nurses.
+Said UH Manoa Nancy Atmospera-Walch School of Nursing Dean Mary G. Boland, “A statewide UH system of nursing education meets Hawaii’s need for well-educated, culturally sensitive, and caring professionally competent nurses.
 At the same time, we provide opportunity for students to remain in their community and advance their education.
 By offering multi-campus nursing education, we avoid unnecessary duplication of UH programs and streamline the delivery of nursing education throughout the State.
 This educational program model is an efficient use of State of Hawaii resources.”

 The increasing complexity of health-care delivery requires that nurses be skilled in coordinating care across hospital, community and home.
 To respond to the changes in the delivery of services and meet the changing needs of patients, nurses must achieve higher levels of education.
 Research shows that patients have better outcomes when care is delivered by an RN with a bachelor’s degree.
 Such nurses are known for their ability to communicate well with other disciplines, mastery of complex systems, and advocacy for patients and families.